 From there he went on to work with Rico Pizarro and then Bad Boy Bill again for the 1993 hit “Yolanda” with a new act known as Reality (with Bad Boy Bill) on Strictly Rhythm records.
 Barri G, one of the label’s big wigs had told me it was one of her favorite songs of the year from the mighty NYC dance label.

 In 1996, Kool Rock and Bad Boy Bill came by my office, I was running a company I’d later sell to Promo Only.
 We put artist’s music on CDs and send off 500 copies each month to radio stations for promo, picking up and filling the holes the labels had left as they began to service certain markets less.

 Our niche was the Gavin P2 stations that we’d service in accordance with Jeff McCluskey & Assoc.
 We had five different formats and one of them was called ON THE RADIO.
 Bill and Kool Rock brought the DAT by of “So Far Away” and I was thrilled, it was a radio record, a bit of a play on “When Somebody Loves You Back” by Teddy Pendergrass but only in the melody, it was pure Kool Rock, in singing voice “stylee”.
 I told them I’d put it on the next issue of our ON THE RADIO and see what we could do.
-We went on to get 42 adds at those Gavin P2’s unfortunately, our dear friend passed away in that time.
+I was thrilled, we were able to that song added to 42 of those Gavin P2’s.
+Unfortunately, our dear friend passed away at that time.

 Bad Boy Bill produced a beautiful, graceful and emotional intro to an amazing tribute, a highlight of Kool Rock’s amazing pioneering style.